koribot/korify/README.md

 ## Todos
-- make a better way of checking valid path
+- [ ] make a better way of checking valid path
-- improve encrypting logic
+- [ ] improve encrypting logic - maybe provide a list of encryption "technique" to users
-- simplify the code
+- [ ] make it cross platform